 Magnificent (1449-92) to Diomede Carafa, the

-in the museum, itself; now it's in a subway
+the museum, itself; now it's in a subway station.

-This approach to "art for the masses"
+This approach to "art for the masses" has left

 Yet another train line, and if this one ever gets up and running, it will be a boon for the city.
 Back in 1990, when Naples hosted some of the games for the World Cup in soccer, they were to build a "rapid tram" line from town out to the San Paolo stadium.
 Such a line would have been an enormous asset—even after the games—to the city's struggling transit system.

 Well, stations went in and the underground tunnel was built, and they even ran a test car or two down the tracks at the time, as I recall.
 Yet, the line never opened; it was unfinished or too poorly built to operate, and for the next decade, it just lay there gathering cobwebs below the surface of the section of town known as "Fuorigrotta".
 It was, in the words of the President of the Campania Region (of which Naples is the capital) and mayor of the city of Naples during the 1990s, Antonio Bassolino, who spoke about it the other day on television, a remnant of the great "tangentopoli" scandals of the early part of that decade.
 (That's an interesting word, translating approximately to "bribe city".)
 In other words, everybody was on the take, and the money to do the job right just disappeared.

 be changing.
 They have been working on the

 stations, track, and tunnel for a number of months

 now and current plans call for at least part of

 this renovated rapid light-rail transit line to be